Before I start this post, I want to make one thing clear: I will never discredit the value of good, honest hard work.

-Granted, making money online can require a different set of skills and job hunting ability than working at a local restaurant, but the effort and skills you need for these job is reflected in the hourly pay.
+Granted, online jobs for students can require a different set of skills and job hunting ability than working at a local restaurant, but the effort and skills you need for these job is reflected in the hourly pay.

-Personally, obtaining higher hourly pay was one of the greatest motivators that made me work a number of online jobs throughout school.
+Personally, obtaining higher hourly pay was one of the greatest motivators that made me work a number of these jobs throughout school.

-Pursuing higher education isn’t just a means to and end or a way to find a job (in an ideal world, I have conflicting views on this).
+Pursuing higher education isn’t just a means to and end or a way to find a job.
 Rather, furthering your education is really a way to learn new skills and develop as a person.

-By finding a challenging but rewarding online job to make money online throughout school, you can truly put your knowledge to the test and learn something along the way.
+By finding a challenging and rewarding online job to make money online throughout school, you can truly put your knowledge to the test and learn something along the way.

-I cover content writing in my post on effective online side hustles, and it’s always my first go-to online money making job for college students.
+I cover content writing in my post on how to become a freelance writer, and it’s always my first go-to online money making job for college students.